palacaze/gateau/README.md

-# SoCute CMake Modules
+# Socute CMake Modules

 This library consists in a set of CMake modules that make working with CMake both easier and safer.
-It has been developed for SoCute projects at first, but is quite generic and can be used outside of SoCute projects too.
+It has been developed for Socute projects at first, but is quite generic and can be used outside of Socute projects too.

 It contains functions that make it very simple to create a project with dependencies and a few targets.
 In particular it is capable of:

 - Setting up useful options to make c++ development a breeze: reasonable compiler options, sanitizers integration, on demand lto and ccache utilization...
 - Looking for dependencies, downloading, compiling and installing them if missing with minimal syntax overhead,
 - Declaring new targets that will be configured in a sensible way for you to make it both installable and importable.
 An export header and versioning header get generated for every target.
 - Making target trivially installable in a uniform way, with automatic installation of binaries, headers as well as generation of CMake config, version and target modules so that your project can be found and used by other projects.